peux-os/peuxfetcher-executables/README.md

 ### Contains .appimage, .deb and .pkg.tar.zst formats of Peux Fetcher
 <br />
-.deb package format has been kept in case anyone running a debian distro wants to fetch the Peux related configurations for their system then it'd be easy to do using Peux Fetcher. <br />
+.deb package format has been kept in case anyone running a debian distro wants to fetch the Peux related configurations for their system then it'd be easy to do using Peux Fetcher.
+<br /> <br />
 Author : Darahaas <br />
 Package Mainainter : DN-debug <br />
 Stage : Beta <br />